ilead-cong/hic_down/README.md

 Requirements
 -------------------------------------------------------------------
-The envoriment which you need is python=3.7, configparser, and hicexplorer.
+The envoriment which you need is python=3.7, configparser, hicexplorer，numpy and cooler.
 You can get it from conda by the command of
 python: conda install python=3.7
 configparser: conda install -c anaconda configparser
 hicexplorer: conda install hicexplorer -c bioconda -c conda-forge